RaviTambade/TFLdotNET/notes/cs/oo.md

 ```

-### Singleton
-Here’s a storytelling-style explanation for the **Singleton Pattern in C#**, matching the tone and style you like for mentoring:

 ### The Tale of the Singleton — The One and Only in the World of Objects

 Imagine a kingdom where there must be exactly one **King** at any time.
 No more, no less.
 If there were two kings, confusion would reign, laws would conflict, and chaos would spread.